swisscom/cleanerversion/docs/doc/historization_with_cleanerversion.rst

 The records in ManyToMany intermediary tables are versioned: they have ``version_birth_date``, ``version_start_date`` and ``version_end_date`` columns.
 The ForeignKey columns in ManyToMany Intermediary tables store the ``id`` of the referenced records.
-Note that this is different than the VersionedForeignKeys in Versionable models, which store the ``identity`` of the referenced objects.
+Note that this is different than the VersionedForeignKeys in Versionable model instances, which store the ``identity`` of the referenced objects.
 This is transparent in normal usage, but can be important to keep in mind when you need to write a query that directly references the ForeignKey columns.